gmimi4/chihiro_uni_/README.md

 Please run codes in "run_pairing_terrace.py"

 - _03_vertical_cut.py
   * This code cut lines at the endpoints of neighboring lines _03_vertical_cut_post.py
   * This code does the same process as the previous step, especially for lines which have gone after the previous step.
 - _04_paringID.py
   * This code assign T1 and T2, and then the identical pair numbers for paired terraces.
   * This process uses the elevation information.
 - _05_paringID_post.py
   * Assgin the same pairing ID for neighboring and connecting lines
   * Lines which apart each other are not processed because they produce multilinestrings
 - _06_put_direction.py
   * This code assign the direction of the area to all lines

 ## Point generation (_04_Point_generation)
 Please run codes in "run_point_generation.py"
+- _01_generate_points_slope_adjust_6ft.py
+  * This code generates points on T1 at a contant distance and on T2 at varying distance depending on the terrace interval.
+  * This code adjusts palm intervals within 2 feet for the last two points to optimze the planting density.
+  * This code avoids generating points within 6 feet from road edges.
+- _02_mege_and_eliminate_points.py
+  * This code merges all generated points and eliminates too close points within 4 m each other.
+- _03_shift_points.py
+  * This code shifts points to 3 feet from the wall of terraces.